ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/gh-cli/README.md

 ## Extension

+Write and publish a gh extension.
+Choose the functionality you want to implement.
+It may be:

-Write and publish a gh extension `gh-repo-delete [org/repo]` that deletes the specified remote repo.
+* `gh-repo-delete [org/repo]` that deletes the specified remote repo.
+* Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname` .
+See <https://docs.github.com/en/rest/reference/repos#update-a-repository>